History

 Bishop William B. Oden Ecumenical Award

-In June 2022, Body & Soul co-founder Ms. Leah Parker was presented the 9th Annual Bishop William B. Oden Ecumenical Award in honor of her 25 years of service with the homeless community in downtown Dallas.
+In June 2022, Body & Soul co-founder Ms. Leah Parker was presented the 9th Annual Bishop William B. Oden Ecumenical Award in honor of her continuous years of service with the homeless community in downtown Dallas.